anastasia-sharina/anastasia-sharina/README.md

 ###
-**I'm a Product Analyst (AI/ML)**
+**I'm a Product Analyst**

 with 4+ years of working experience in industries like banking and digital agency delivering profitable results.
-I'm actively developing Machine learning skills to apply in my Analytics, such as deeper user segmentation and optimization of content personalization.
+I'm actively developing Machine learning skills to apply in my Analytics, such as improvement of digital sales and optimization of customer journey.
 In addition to developing classic machine learning models, I have experience developing recommendation systems turning data into production-ready solutions.
 Creating measurable business impact through analytics and machine learning is what inspires me every day.

 My contacts:
 [sharina.anastasia@gmail.com](sharina.anastasia@gmail.com) | [LinkedIn](https://www.linkedin.com/in/anastasiasharina/) | [Telegram](https://t.me/ana_stelline)